PCRWR To Facilitate 100,000 Farmers With Its Irrigation Advisory Service Till 2020 - UrduPoint

 The University of Washington is providing real time daily Potential Evapotranspiration (ET) and precipitation for entire Pakistan using NASA's remotely sensed data.
 PCRWR determined crop coefficients (KC) for different crops in different agro-climatic zones of Pakistan.

-"PCRWR has planned to extend its irrigation advisory service to 100,000 farmers till the next year for facilitating the farmers of irrigated areas through international and national coordination", PCRWR Chairman Dr Muhammad Ashraf said this while talking to APP.
+"PCRWR has planned to extend its irrigation advisory service to 100,000 farmers till the next year for facilitating the farmers of irrigated areas through international and national coordination", PCRWR Chairman Dr Muhammad Ashraf said this while talking to APP on Sunday.

 The service has already been informing the farmers of 41 districts (irrigated areas) about their net weekly irrigation requirements, considering Evapotranspiration (ET) and precipitation.